Yuvaraj878/Ex.-No.-4---SIMULATION-OF-POLAR-3D-PRINTER-MACHINE/README.md

 ## Output:

-### Name:
+### Name:  YUVARAJ.S
-### Register Number:
+### Register Number: 212222240119

 ## Result:
-### Thus the simulation on construction of polar 3D printer is completed & movement of axis along X, Y, & Z has been studied.
+Thus the simulation on construction of polar 3D printer is completed & movement of axis along X, Y, & Z has been studied.